leancamp/organisers-guide/Organisers Guide.md

 It's okay if the speaker lineup becomes doesn't become more diverse later.
 The important thing is start as diverse as possible - it makes sure everyone feels welcome and able to contribute.

+For more on this and why it's necessary, see Keeping Balance below.

 # Learning from the metrics

 We email our waiting list and make noise, taking a close look at 2 numbers on our landing page: